-The early part of this article is based on the work of Jennifer Gans, PsyD, a Clinical Psychologist at the University of California, San Francisco, as reported in Hearing Journal.
+Author’s note: The early part of this article is based on the work of Jennifer Gans, PsyD, a Clinical Psychologist at the University of California, San Francisco, as reported in Hearing Journal.
 (1) The latter part of the article details my personal experience with Mindfulness meditation.

 Mindfulness Based Stress Reduction

 Mindfulness meditation is based on a meditative technique that was developed by Buddhists 2,500 years ago.
 Jon Kabat-Zinn, a biologist at the University of Massachusetts Medical Center, is largely credited with bringing Mindfulness meditation to modern medicine.
 The idea was to train medical patients in Buddhist meditative practices, but without the Buddhism.

 Kabat-Zinn developed an 8-week treatment program, which he called Mindfulness Based Stress Reduction (MBSR).
-Participants attend an 8-week group session lasting 2 ½ hours one evening per week.
+Participants attend an 8-week group session consisting of 2 ½ hour sessions one evening per week.
 An all-day session is held on a weekend between the sixth and seventh sessions.
 Participants are given instructional CDs and taught to use the meditation practices while at home for 45 minutes at least 6 days a week between group sessions.

 Mindfulness meditation is a particular way of paying attention to the present moment – intentionally, and without judgment.
 This is practiced by focusing on something specific, such as one’s breathing.
 Thoughts, feelings and sensations come and go and Mindfulness meditation observes them but no judgment is placed and no efforts are made to modify them.
 Mindfulness is a state of active, open attention to the present.
 It is a way to live in the moment and awaken to new experience.

 In some ways this is similar to Cognitive Behavioral Therapy however, CBT involves judging how rational, realistic or logical these thoughts are with the goal of replacing the irrational, unrealistic or illogical ones.
 Mindfulness meditation involves accepting these thoughts and feelings in a kind and non-judgmental manner then returning to the present.
 This change in perception facilitates coping strategies and results in reduction of stress.

 This treatment has been clinically shown to be successful for conditions such as depression, anxiety, stress, fibromyalgia, chronic fatigue, psoriasis, symptoms associated with cancer, and pain.